sulu/SuluCommunityBundle/Resources/doc/5-registration.md

 ## email

-The registration email mostly contains the confirmationKey.
+The registration email contains the confirmation link.

 **Example Template**: